EziTax Information Form

 Our EziTax Information Form is for taxpayers whose tax return consists mainly of group certificates, pensions, interest, dividends and straightforward work related deductions etc. If you or your colleagues require any additional copies of the above schedules, either photocopy them or call our office.

-Once you have completed the EziTax Information Form you can simply return the schedule to our office by Fax or Mail.
+Once you have completed the EziTax Information Form you can simply return the schedule to our office by Mail.
 If you have access to a computer you can click here to download the schedule from our website, insert the appropriate information and email it to email@example.com If you decide to email your EziTax Information Form it is not necessary for you to forward your payment summaries or receipts to us, but please keep in mind that under the Substantiation Provisions you must retain these records for at least five years.
 We will review the information provided by you and prepare your tax return accordingly.

 If further information or clarification is required we will contact you by telephone or email.